-At the IFS level, skaters will continue to develop their foundational skating skills and be introduced to introductory figure skating skills such as jumps, spins, turns, edges and field moves.
+At the IFS level, skaters will continue to develop their foundational skating skills and be introduced to introductory figure skating skills such as jumps, spins, turns, edges and field moves through 2 sessions a week.
 Skaters will work on attaining the higher levels of the Canskate Badges.
 Skaters must wear a helmet at this level.
 Skate Canada requires skaters wear a helmet until they have achieved their stage 5 badge.

-Competitions:There will be opportunities over the season for skaters to participate in competition.
-Competition can be fun and allow skaters to show off their their skills!
-Coaches will send out an email prior to registration opening to inform you of the upcoming opportunity.
+There may be opportunities over the season for skaters to participate in competition.
+Coaches will send out an email prior to registration opening to inform you of the upcoming opportunities.
 Different competitions target different competitive levels and coaches will ensure they match your child’s competitive level with the opportunities available across the season.

 sharpened figure skates

 skating dresses or leggings with tights